-Changes of the articles of association (other than those related to change of the corporate name, registered offices and activity already referred above) may also operate through a shareholders’ resolution.
-Therefore, the respective minutes shall be submitted to commercial registration.
+Changes to the articles of association (other than those related to change of the corporate name, registered offices and activity already referred to above) may also operate through a shareholders’ resolution.
+The relevant minutes shall subsequently be submitted to commercial registration.
 Registration costs shall amount to €200 (except in case of reduction or increase of share capital in which case it shall amount to €225).

 Templates and applications are available on-line at the Institute of Registries and Notaries.